dw-evans/xlpro-app/README.md

 5. `LOW` Implement `@vectorize` decorator similar to the jsonify decorator.

-6. `MED` Implement relative Paths for path objects.
+6. `LOW` Implement relative Paths for path objects.
    1. All Path-typed variables can have the option to be relative to the workbook Path(\_\_file\_\_).parent.parent

 7. `Website`